An Age Old Saying

 What are your dots?
 Dots can be most anything of your intellectual property and your doing.
 Someone you met with a connection, a new skill you learned, your ideas, through a hobby, a failed business you poured your heart (and money) into for several years or even a mindset you placed yourself onto during your next awakening.
 When we are small we may have exercised thoughts that made us happy.
 As we entered our teens, going fishing with a new fishing rod was our great getaway.
 Gradually as we mature and gain more financial strength and stability, we widen our expanse of dot creation perhaps to other countries during holiday travel or even permanent relocation.

 Then at some point in our adult working years, when we begin to mature and solidify who we are and reflect back to where we came from, we may gain certainty with how we want to journey with the remaining years of our lives.
-And that is when we may begin to feel how nicely some of our dots begin to connect to move us forward with more clarity, confidence and purpose.
+And that is when we may begin to feel how nicely some of our dots created from past begin to connect to move us forward with more clarity, confidence and purpose.
 Not all dots will be connected and used, but just the same, creating those dots is a part of us exploring and perhaps some of those, what we would call wasted dots” really spawned 2 or 3 others.
 So none are really any waste.
-All our dots are like those rocks glistening across the stream, as you look toward the other side and how to get there.
+All our dots are like those rocks glistening across the stream, as you look toward the other side and how to get across the stream.

 You can never have too many dots.
 Your previously created dots can become the launching pad to your next dot in the making.
 Sometimes the connection path of specific dots happens naturally.
 Other times, it may take you an evening of reflecting on your past and realizing how far back you were already working towards a skillset, desire or calling you now feel you are ready to answer to.
 And some dots just seem to finish and remain in our past, without any migration forward.
 But they have served their purpose of giving you a more experiential existence.
 Rather than saying you heard it from someone else, you can take joy in saying, “I went through it myself”.
 That gives you much empathy for others in similar situations.

 Keep creating your dots, and always look at how some dots may be naturally lining themselves up to cast you forward, wether in career, family, life and your personal life journey.
 Some of your dots may be guiding you toward what you must do going forward, like a guiding light.
-Learn how to recognize dots and what some of your dots have in common for you to follow.
+Learn how to recognize your dots and what some of them have in common for you to follow.

 Click on the Steve Jobs pic above for a short 5 minute motivational video by Steve Jobs – Connecting The Dots